frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie/README.md

   DoobieM[DoobieM.Op].transact(getPerson)
 ```

-To execute this `FreeS` program, we need a doobie `Transactor` for our target type; in this example, we have chosen `fs2.Task`:
+To execute this `FreeS` program, we need a doobie `Transactor` for our target type; in this example we have chosen `fs2.Task`:

 ```tut:book
 import _root_.fs2.Task